pods-framework/pods/readme.txt

 We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.8 - TBD, 2021 =

+**New PHP & WP Minimum Version Requirements:**

+* PHP Version Change Requirement 5.3+
+* WP Version Change Required 4.5+

+**Major Features: Field Groups and new Edit Pod screen**

+Now you can add multiple field groups to your Pods using the brand new Edit Pod screen that's been completely rewritten.

+Our Edit Pod screen is powered on the technical side by our all new React form interfaces, tooltips, and our new Pods Admin REST API endpoints.

+* Feature: REST API endpoints are now available to create/edit various objects: Pods, Pod Groups, and Pod Fields.
+* Feature: WP-CLI commands that mirror the REST API endpoints we have.

 = 2.7.28 - May 20th, 2021 =